routingblog/arbitration/content/docs/problems.md

 # Even Its Proponents Want To Change It

-- Even consumer-oriented proponents of arbitration or other forms of ADR want to reform it rather than keep the system as-is. [^congresswrong1]
+- Even consumer-oriented proponents of arbitration or other forms of {{< gloss/abbrx "ADR" >}} want to reform it rather than keep the system as-is. [^congresswrong1]

 - The proponents of arbitration to resolve disputes do not address class-action waivers. [^congresswrong2]